comdex-official/comdex/README.md

 ## Docs

-Comdex protocol and client documentation can be found in the [Comdex Networks](https://github.com/comdex-official/networks).
+We will be soon releasing out documentations.

-If you have technical questions or concerns, ask a developer or community member in the [Comdex discord](hhttps://discord.gg/CNU5CSYdKc).
+If you have technical questions or concerns, ask a developer or community member in the [Comdex discord](https://discord.com/invite/7vjPvWKKMT).

 ### Installation